EasyRpl: A web-based tool for modelling and analysis of cross-organisational workflows

-In order to calculate a closed-form upper bound of an $\rpl$ model, the time analysis of $\easyrpl$ is based on the generation of an \alt program from the $\rpl$ model on which we apply the time analysis defined in~\cite{LaneveLPR19}.
-To handle conditional statements in $\rpl$ models, $\easyrpl$ produces as many \alt programs as potential paths the $\rpl$ program could have.
-In this way, the worst-case execution time is the highest time obtained.
-The trasformation performed for the time analysis is similar to the one in Section~\ref{sec:peak}: it preserves the concurrent features of the program by keeping object creations, methods invocations and synchronisations, but it transforms the $\rpl$ \Abs{cost} statements into \Abs{wait} statements in the \alt program.
-The application of the off-the-shelf solver PUBS~\cite{AlbertAGP11a} returns a closed-form upper-bound of the execution time of the $\rpl$ expressed in terms of the input parameters of the program or in terms of the maximum value taken by the actor fields in case the upper-bound depends on them.
-Another relevant aspect to consider is that the translation into \alt removes loops as is cannot be treated by the cost analysis of~\cite{LaneveLPR19}.
+To calculate a closed-form upper-bound of an $\rpl$ model with $\easyrpl$, we first generate the corresponding ABS programs on which we apply the time analysis defined in~\cite{LaneveLPR19}.
+To handle conditional statements in $\rpl$ models, $\easyrpl$ produces as many ABS programs as the number of potential execution paths the $\rpl$ program could have.
+As a result, the WCET of the $\rpl$ model is the maximum of the WCET of the produced ABS programs.
+The transformation for the time analysis is similar to the one in Section~\ref{sec:peak}: it preserves the concurrent features of the program by keeping object creations, method invocations and synchronisations, but it transforms the $\rpl$ \Abs{cost} statements into \textbf{\Abs{wait}} statements in the ABS program, on which we apply the PUBS solver, returning a closed-form upper-bound of the execution time of the $\rpl$ model expressed in terms of the input parameters of the program or in terms of the maximum value taken by the actor fields in case the upper-bound depends on them.

+Note that, the time analysis in both~\cite{LaneveLPR19} and~\cite{ALI2023102896} cannot handle loops but only recursions, and the loops used in $\rpl$ models is for iterating simulation and does not involve any \Abs{cost} statement; thus, they are removed during the translation from $\rpl$ to ABS for time analysis, whose correctness is not affected by such removal.

 The application of the \textit{time analysis} to the running example returns that the worst-case execution time is the maximum between the following two expressions:

 As shown in the model shown in Figure~\ref{fig:simple-rpl-1}, the code of \Abs{process_order} includes an if-then-else statement that produces two possible \alt programs that return two different upper-bound expressions.
 Note that the expression included into the \Abs{cost} expressions depends on values stored in different fields and the time analysis captures it in the cost expression.
 Note also that, as we have already mentioned, the resulting is not considering the loop in the \Abs{main} method.